pbklink/motif-core/etc/motif-core.api.md

     }
 }

-// Warning: (ae-missing-release-tag) "TableRecordDefinitionListFactoryService" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "TableRecordDefinitionListFactory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class TableRecordDefinitionListFactoryService {
+export class TableRecordDefinitionListFactory {
-    constructor(_adi: AdiService, _symbolsService: SymbolsService);
+    constructor(_adiService: AdiService, _symbolsService: SymbolsService);
     // (undocumented)
     createUnloadedBalances(): BalancesTableRecordDefinitionList;
     // (undocumented)